-To improve mode and traffic would you must a Mailed Duebehilite 01

-To improve roads and traffic, would you prefer Mailed Probability Online Open

-to Survey Participation Survey

-Improve connectivity: Build new road

-connections, remove existing road barricades

-and make more pedestrian and bicycle

-connections between neighborhoods to

-shorten the distance people need to travel.
-28% 26%

-Reduce congestion: Program traffic signals to

-give priority to moving traffic on the City's

-arterials over the side streets during peak

-travel times, encourage staggering of work

-and school schedules, and encourage transit

-use to reduce traffic congestion 62% 60%

-Enhance safety for all users: Improve street

-crossings, implement road design changes to

-decrease traffic speeds, and increase traffic

-enforcement to ensure safety of motorists and

-pedestrians.
-10% 14%

-Total 100% 100%
+To improve roads and traffic, would you prefer to Mailed Probability Survey Online Open Participation Survey Improve connectivity: Build new road connections, remove existing road barricades and make more pedestrian and bicycle connections between neighborhoods to shorten the distance people need to travel.
+28% 26% Reduce congestion: Program traffic signals to give priority to moving traffic on the City's arterials over the side streets during peak travel times, encourage staggering of work and school schedules, and encourage transit use to reduce traffic congestion 62% 60% Enhance safety for all users: Improve street crossings, implement road design changes to decrease traffic speeds, and increase traffic enforcement to ensure safety of motorists and pedestrians.
+10% 14% Total 100% 100%